 If you are interested in building your own DIY Solar Generator, you should check out my instructional step by step series for my expandable large solar generator here!

-The battery pack can also supply the AC inverter more power than the solar panels can provide, useful during surges of higher power demands.
-So long as the solar panels get enough sunlight to recharge the batteries before it is completely depleted, the generator will continue running.
+The battery pack can also supply larger bursts of power than the solar panels can provide, useful during surges of higher power demands.
+As long as the solar panels get enough sunlight over time to recharge the batteries – then generator will continue running.

 Pros & Cons of a Solar Powered Generator